marioy47/blog-site/posts/react-material-ui-tutorial/index.md

 ![Image of the styles changed](cssbaseline-changes.png)

-Its not much.. but now we have a base line (hence the name) for all the styles so they look the same **in all browsers**
+Notice how the font is a `sans-serif` family font, and the background is now a light gray.
+Also, this is how its going to look the same in all browsers.
+So we have a common _Baseline_.

 ## Adding our first elements

-Adding Material-UI is usually a 2 step process:
+Adding Material-UI components is usually a 2 step process:

 - Import the component you need
 - Include it in your JSX

 Of course you can (and sometimes must) use properties to configure the component to your needs.

-So lets change our `src/App.js` file to include some content and a couple of buttons:
+So lets change our `src/App.js` file to include some content and to **add our first components**.
+We'll be adding a couple of buttons:

 ```js {2,9-16}
 // src/App.js